Tkunl/hash-worker/README.md

 ## Options

-**HashChksParam**
+**HashWorkerOptions**

-HashChksParam is used to configure the parameters needed to calculate the hash.
+HashWorkerOptions is used to configure the parameters needed to calculate the hash.

 | filed    | type   | default | description                                                                          |
 |----------|--------|---------|--------------------------------------------------------------------------------------|